Stan Bradley’s

 Classes

 Classes focus on exercise and self defense using the shotokan style of karate.
-Other aspects of martial arts (such as ju-jitsu, other styles of karate, and aikido) are also part of the training.
+Other aspects of martial arts (such as chito-kai, and other styles) are also part of the training.
 Classes typically begin with stretching and warm-up exercises followed by martial arts training.
 The classes are divided by age group and skill level where each student works at their own pace.

 Please note that individual students will progress at different rates.
 This is normal.
 At higher belt levels (green and above) it can take a year or two before a student progresses to the next level.
 Green belts and above need to attain a level of fitness, agility, focus and self-control, along with great improvement in the forms of the martial arts before they progress.
 All of this takes time to develop.
 It is important to practice karate at home so that the moves become second nature to the student.